danielwanggit/sneaker-tracker/README.md

 - **Rotation Tracking**: Mark sneakers as "in rotation" for quick access.
 - **Community Directory**: Browse other users and view their public sneaker collections.
 - **Responsive UI**: Clean, mobile-friendly design with Tailwind CSS.

+This is a Next.js project bootstrapped with create-next-app.